-if you have any inquires or suggestions about Brazil Platform, please contact Elisa Teixeira at email@example.com, or call +1 (734) 763-9131.
+If you have any inquires or suggestions about Brazil Platform, please contact firstname.lastname@example.org.

 Adrenal and Other Endocrinological Cancers and Disorders

-- USP is the South American hub of activity in regard to adrenal cancer work, and U-M’s Endocrine Oncology Program is an lnternational Destination Program Center of Excellence for the treatment of adrenal cancer.
+FMUSP is the South American hub of activity in regard to adrenal cancer work, and UM’s Endocrine Oncology Program is an lnternational Destination Program Center of Excellence for the treatment of adrenal cancer.

-- A recent publication (PDF) by researchers from the two institutions shows that the two common mutations in adrenal cancer are critical for the induction of the disease in humans and in mouse models.
-It is a powerful example of how international collaboration (which is critical to make progress in the disease) AND how genomic platforms together with animal modeling can shed light on the pathogenesis of rare diseases like adrenal cancer.
+A recent publication by researchers from the two institutions shows that the two common mutations in adrenal cancer are critical for the induction of the disease in humans and in mouse models.
+It is a powerful example of how international collaboration (which is critical to make progress in the disease) and genomic platforms, together with animal modeling, can shed light on the pathogenesis of rare diseases like adrenal cancer.
 The work was funded in part by NIH and in part by the Schembechler Adrenal Cancer Research fund.